kxdang/Remap-Window-Keys/README.md

 Please note:
 I take no responsibility for any problems you may experience.
 Please use this at your own risk.
 These registry files are meant for Window machines only.
 Use at your own risk.

-I have successfully remapped my Caps Lock key to F13 which has always been my PTT button.
+I have successfully remapped my Caps Lock key to F13 using grismar's reg files.
 Now with it being to F13, I no longer have to worry about the caps lock actually activating.

 ## How to use these files